Skip to main content

 Programs Offered

-Ph.D. in Mathematics Education; M.S. in Mathematics with sequences in Mathematics, Actuarial Science, Applied Statistics, Biomathematics; and Elementary and Middle School Mathematics Education.
+Ph.D. in Mathematics Education; M.S. in Mathematics with sequences in Mathematics, Actuarial Science, Online Actuarial Science, Applied Statistics, Biomathematics; and Elementary and Middle School Mathematics Education.
 At the master's level, concentrations are available in secondary mathematics education, pure mathematics, computational mathematics, and applied mathematics.
 Concentrations are not listed on a student's transcript.

 Course Finder